SashaKuperman1973/TestDataCodeGenerator/README.md

 	- The default namespace for all generated classes.

 Namespace text column in grid adjacent to Table Name text column
 	- Overrides default namespace for that table/class.
-Leave blank if you don't want to use default.
+Leave blank if you want to use default.